alexk111/ngImgCrop/README.md

 ## Future Plan / Bug

-1) When adding url of an image, make sure cropped working.
-8) Add option to change text of initialization.
-3) Add multiple image result, for example if we need small, medium and huge image size saved in the server, make that possible inside our plugin.
-Many people will say that we can do that on the server side, but i believe it must be done at the same place we do the resize in the first place.
-// FIXED ABOVE

-2) If aspect ration is not setted and type is rectangle, make result-image-size have scale of crop area.
+1) If aspect ration is not setted and type is rectangle, make result-image-size have scale of crop area.
 As result image values will be takken number(will be width), {w: Number} and {h: Number}.

-5) Add option to not resize cropper area on siders.
+2) Add option to not resize cropper area on siders.

-6) On aspect ration when height is more then width, crop area don't go down.
+3) On aspect ration when height is more then width, crop area don't go down.

-9) Add option to set fixed Height or Width of the crop area.
+4) Add option to set fixed Height or Width of the crop area.

-4) Wrap input(file) within plugin, so it don't have any load problems, like with angular material dialog.
+5) Wrap input(file) within plugin, so it don't have any load problems, like with angular material dialog.
 Make in it an area with a message inside to click for upload new file.
 This will be by option enabled.
 Rebuild all demo with this feature.
 Add button on work space to add new image if image given, make full options for that.

-7) Add filters apply.
+6) Add filters apply.
 Make an easy way to create new filters.
 Add some basic filters like Brightness,Contrast,Blur etc.

 # ngImgCropFullExtended